bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cfile.md

 The GEOS file system provides several routines for opening files for byte-level access.
-If you are working with GEOS Virtual Memory files, you should use the appropriate VM routines to open and close the files (see "Virtual Memory," Chapter 18).
+If you are working with GEOS Virtual Memory files, you should use the appropriate VM routines to open and close the files (see ["Virtual Memory", Chapter 18](cvm.md)).
 You should use the byte-level routines only if you are working with DOS files or with GEOS byte files.
 You may occasionally want to read a VM file or an executable file as a string of bytes.
 In this rare case, you must use the routines in this section.
 Note, however, that you should not change the VM file with these routines; it is safe only to open it for read-only access.

-To open a file, call FileOpen().
-This routine takes two arguments: a set of FileAccessFlags and a pointer to a null-terminated string.
+To open a file, call **FileOpen()**.
+This routine takes two arguments: a set of **FileAccessFlags** and a pointer to a null-terminated string.
 The string should specify the name of the file (either the virtual name or the native name may be used).
 It may simply be a file name, or it may be a relative or absolute path.
-The FileAccessFlags record specifies two things: what kind of access the caller wants, and what type of access is permitted to other geodes.
-A set of FileAccessFlags is thus a bit-wise OR of two different values.
+The **FileAccessFlags** record specifies two things: what kind of access the caller wants, and what type of access is permitted to other geodes.
+A set of **FileAccessFlags** is thus a bit-wise OR of two different values.
 The first specifies what kind of access the calling geode wants and has the following values: